Examine Traditional Policies

 Several studies across disciplines report positive outcomes when students have some control over deadlines.

 - Time Banks: In computer science, John Aycock and Jim Uhl use “time banks.”
 In this model, students have a two-day grace period for one assignment or two one-day extensions for two different assignments.
-They report that students are “overwhelmingly in favor of the time bank” and that it created little work for them to track.
+They report that students are “overwhelmingly in favor of the time bank” and that it created little work for them to track even in large enrollment classes.

-- Self-Set Deadlines: In psychology, Susan Roberts, Myke Fulton, and George Semb compare the pacing of students who worked with instructor-set deadlines against self-set deadlines.
-They found that “Students in the self-scheduling condition attempted [the last exam] significantly earlier, distributed pacing more evenly, and complied with their schedules to a significantly greater degree than did students in comparison conditions.
+- Self-Set Deadlines: In psychology, Susan Roberts, Myke Fulton, and George Semb experimented with instructor-set deadlines against student self-set deadlines.
+They found that “students in the self-scheduling condition attempted [the last exam] significantly earlier, distributed pacing more evenly, and complied with their schedules to a significantly greater degree than did students in comparison conditions.
 Accelerated pacing rates were obtained without detriment to academic performance.”

-- Week-Long Paper Deadlines: In English, Anne-Marie Womack reports favorably on her use of student-set deadlines within instructor-set ranges.
-Students have usually 4 days to a week within which to submit major papers online.
+- Week-Long Paper Due date: In English, Anne-Marie Womack reports favorably on student-set deadlines within instructor-set ranges.
+For major writing assignments, students have a due date window (typically lasting about 5 days).
 Papers are graded in the order they are submitted–often within hours for the first round of submissions–to encourage early papers.
-Because it spreads out her grading, it helps Womack handle her workload too.
+Because it spreads out grading, it helps Womack handle her workload, too.
+She receives about 10% of the papers on the first day, and approximately half by the day before the final due date.

 Build Flexibility into Grading Distributions